What is Fusion?

 Boron is an abundant material that can be mined in large volumes.
-Some applications are in glasses for composites (fibreglass), cookware (borosilicate glasses were originally made famous by Corning in their famous product ‘Pyrex’) and insecticides (Borax)
+Some applications are in glasses for composites (fibreglass), cookware (borosilicate glasses were originally made popular by Corning in their famous product ‘Pyrex’) and insecticides (Borax).

 What is BORON-11?

 It is a stable isotope of Boron that makes up 80% of the Boron found in nature.
 It can be found in open-pit mines.